SCHOOL HEALTH SERVICES

 Code 64F-6003 for specific groups of students, according to grade level.
 By

-signing the Health Emergency Information Card, parents/guardians give
+signing the Parental Consent for Health Services, parents/guardians give

 permission for noninvasive screening.